Dealing with grief

 Grief is a natural and normal reaction to loss.
 Everyone grieves in their own way.
 Love, anger, fear, despair, loneliness and guilt are all examples of emotions that are seen while grieving.
 Coping with the death of a loved one can be difficult.
 Here are some ways to help you deal with your pain.

-- Accept the pain of grief and try to live through it rather than avoid it.
+- Allow yourself to grieve.
+Accept the pain of your loss and try to live through it rather than avoid it.

 - Express your feelings.
 Seek out caring people who will listen and understand.
 Telling others how you are feeling will help.